 Premature infants transition too early from the safety of the womb into the unprotected world of the NICU environment and are unable to handle many of the stimuli required to sustain life.
 Music therapy is an emerging intervention that may help stabilize the negative physiologic changes during exposure to stressors in the NICU.

-o comparison (null comparison)
+C- no comparison (null comparison)

-eduction of negative physiological responses (or any positive changes)
+O- reduction of negative physiological responses (or any positive changes)

 Using PICO, we can formulate a focused, answerable question: